10 Best Wedding Planning Books of 2021

-Why it’s a must-read: It’s the perfect book for brides looking for a budget-friendly, but still unforgettable, wedding day.
+Why it’s a must-read: It’s the perfect wedding planning book for brides looking for a budget-friendly, but still unforgettable, wedding day.

 What’s unique about it: Unsure where to start with your wedding budget?
 What does a $10,000 wedding look like?
 What about a $50,000 wedding?
 Jessica Bishop lays out everything that is involved in a wedding from a monetary perspective.